The Department of History at the University of Kansas

 The Department of History at KU offers an outstanding undergraduate program with approximately 215 majors and 115 minors.
 These students are taught by faculty who consistently win awards for their teaching as well as their research.
 Beyond the introductory level, class sizes are small, including two required seminars that are capped at fifteen students each.
 Seniors have the option of taking a year-long honors capstone that features direct one-on-one faculty mentorship.

 Our graduate program is currently ranked in the top 20 among public research universities.
-With an average of 50 graduate students enrolled, we are primarily a doctoral program, granting Ph.D. degrees in standard geographical areas such as the United States, Europe, Asia, Africa, the Middle East, and Latin America, as well as in thematic fields such as world, Atlantic world, military, environmental, and gender.
+With an average of 50 graduate students enrolled, we are primarily a doctoral program, granting Ph.D. degrees in standard geographical areas such as the United States, Europe, East Asia, Africa, the Middle East, and Latin America, as well as in thematic fields such as world, Atlantic world, military, environmental, and gender.
 Recent Ph.D. recipients have gone on to tenure-track positions at research universities, liberal arts colleges, junior colleges, and a variety of non-academic careers.

 Finally, faculty in the Department of History are nationally and even internationally known for their research.
 The books and articles they have published just in the last two years are too numerous to list here, but you can scroll through the faculty page to gain a sense of their significance in shaping our knowledge about the world.
 Their productivity plays an important role in helping KU maintain its position in the prestigious American Association of Universities.